-Glenfarclas distillery was founded on Rechlerich Farm in the Ballindaloch Estate in 1836 when tenant, Robert Hay, purchased a distilling license and began to produce his own version of the famous Speyside spirit.
+Glenfarclas distillery was founded on Rechlerich Farm in the Ballindaloch Estate in 1836.
+Tenant, Robert Hay, purchased a distilling license and began to produce his own version of the famous Speyside spirit.
 When Hay passed away in 1865 however, his farm and distillery were acquired by neighbouring farmer John Grant.

-Grant employed the services of one John Smith, former distillery manager at Glenlivet, to run the business in his place but when Smith left to create his own distillery at Cragganmore, Grant was forced to take over the running of the site himself.
-Incredibly however, for one seemingly so reluctant to get involved, the Glenfarclas distillery remains independently owned today, still under the stewardship of the Grants, five generations later.
+Grant employed the services of one John Smith, former distillery manager at Glenlivet, to run his business but when Smith left to create his own distillery at Cragganmore, Grant was forced to take over himself.
+Incredibly, however, for one seemingly so reluctant to get involved, the Glenfarclas distillery remains under Grant ownership, five generations later.

 Under the care of John’s grandsons, Glenfarclas entered into a doomed agreement with the infamous Pattison brothers.
-This partnership would prove near fatal when shady business practices caught up with the Pattisons in 1898, leaving them both in jail and causing an industry wide slump that left Glenfarclas short by some £27,000.
+This partnership would prove near fatal when shady business practices caught up with the Leith-based blenders in 1898.
+The brothers ended up in jail, leaving debts that would have repercussions across the industry.
+Glenfarclas was owed some £27,000.

-Thanks to the temerity and determination of those Grant boys however, the company pulled through.
-Without such hard work and bloody mindedness, it seems unlikely that the Glenfarclas distillery would still be here today.
-Thankfully however, it remains standing today, in the shadow of Ben Rinnes, producing its most treasured single malt, exactly as it has for almost two centuries now.
+Thanks to the temerity and determination of those Grant boys, however, the company pulled through.
+Without such hard work and bloody-mindedness, it seems doubtful that Glenfarclas would still be here today.
+Thankfully, the distillery remains standing in the shadow of Ben Rinnes, producing its single malt, exactly as it has for almost two centuries now.

-The Glenfarclas malt is famed for maturation in former Sherry casks and the 15 year old is no different.
+The Glenfarclas malt is famed for maturation in ex-Sherry casks and the 15-year-old is no different.
 Interestingly though, where some of the range is bottled at 43%, the 15 enjoys the benefit of the slightly higher strength of 46%, making it an intriguing buy at around £55 a bottle.

 Smell: Creamy Sherry, Orange, Fresh Fruit, Toffee, Caramel and Vanilla Fudge.